Previously: Part 1: Bail Out With A Handkerchief

 The economy isn’t going very well, and the world’s politicians, flanked by the world’s bankers and businesspeople, are trying to resolve the crisis.
-They’re calling emergency meetings to discuss strategy.
-They holding summits to show the world they’re serious about taking action.
+They call emergency meetings to discuss strategy.
+They hold summits to show the world they’re serious about taking action.
 They go on TV, telling their people to stay calm because everything is under control; that there’s no need to worry, that their interests will be met and their rights defended.
 They seem sincere and eager, ready and willing.
-They’re not!
-Truth is, they’re neck deep in trouble and sinking deeper, taking everyone with them.
+But they’re not.
+Neck deep in trouble, they sink deeper, taking everyone with them.

-Newsflash: if your plane is hurtling through the air, on its way to a crash landing, you don’t seek out the individuals responsible (let’s assume it’s down to human error) and punish them while the plane is coming down.
+Newsflash: if your plane hurtles through the air on its way to a crash landing, you don’t seek out the individuals responsible (let’s assume it’s down to human error) and punish them while the plane is coming down.
 Neither do you have a long debate on how to deal with things.
 You fix the damn situation before you go down in flames.

 If you’re able.

 Not our world leaders, at least not so far.
 They keep missing the point, babbling, bickering and politicking their way through, and on go the discussions about the future of the economy, trying to figure out solutions while the whole operation comes crashing down in flames, taking its citizens with it.

 Here’s how the state of the economy and its politicians look like.
 You be the judge whether this is satire or reality.